AmyMaule/real-estate-immobee/README.md

 ## Next steps
 * Create a 'featured listings' widget that rotates featured listings every few weeks
-* When the listing detail page is opened in a new tab, a local storage item is set in order to retrieve the listing data.
-This doesn't delete - next step is to add an expiration date to each of these, and create a function that is called when the app initially loads to delete any items that have expired.
 * Possibly adding authentication so that users can retrieve their saved listings on any device
 * Add unit tests
 <br><br>